wrdhall3/fx-rate-project/README.md

 Meet **Carlito**, a world traveler planning an exciting trip to Mexico in two weeks.
 Carlito wants to make the most of his budget and is curious about the USD to MXN exchange rate and potential shifts in the near future.

 Our mission is to analyze historical exchange rate data, consider major economic events, and apply predictive models to forecast trends.
-With these insights, our team of seasoned analysts aims to help Carl make informed decisions on when to exchange his money for the best possible rate.
+With these insights, our team of seasoned analysts aims to help Carlito make informed decisions on when to exchange his money for the best possible rate.

 ## Table of Contents